A lattice on Dyck paths close to the Tamari lattice: Notation and definitions

 In 1962~\cite{Tam}, the Tamari lattice $\mathcal{T}_n$ of order $n$ is defined by endowing the set $\mathcal{D}_n$ with the transitive closure $\preceq$ of the covering relation that transforms an occurrence of $DUQD$ in $P$ into an occurrence $UQDD$ in $P'$, where $Q$ is a Dyck path (possibly empty).
 The top part of Figure~\ref{fig1} shows an example of such a covering, and Figure~\ref{fig2} illustrates the Hasse diagram of $\mathcal{T}_n$ for $n=4$ (the red edge must be considered).
 The number of meet (resp., join) irreducible elements is $n(n-1)/2$, and the number of coverings is $(n-1) c_n/2$~\cite{Gey} where $c_n$ is the $n$-th Catalan number.
-In 2006, Chapoton~\cite{Chap} proves that the number of intervals in $\mathcal{T}_n$ is Later, Bernardi and Bonichon~\cite{Bern} exhibit a bijection between intervals in $\mathcal{T}_n$ and minimal realizers.
+In 2006, Chapoton~\cite{Chap} proved that the number of intervals in $\mathcal{T}_n$ is Later, Bernardi and Bonichon~\cite{Bern} exhibited a bijection between intervals in $\mathcal{T}_n$ and minimal realizers.

 Now, we introduce a new partial order on $\mathcal{D}_n$ for $n\geq 0$.
-We endow it with the ordered relation $\leq$ defined by the transitive closure of the following covering relation that transforms an occurrence of $DU^kD^k$ in $P$ into an occurrence $U^kD^kD$ in $P'$, where $k\geq 1$.
+We endow it with the order relation $\leq$ defined by the transitive closure of the covering relation that transforms an occurrence of $DU^kD^k$ in $P$ into an occurrence $U^kD^kD$ in $P'$, where $k\geq 1$.
 For short, we will often use the notation

 whenever we need to show where the transformation is applied.